By Edward C. Green

 “One little girl with large, soulful eyes followed me for the entire walk around Old Dhaka.
 Remembering how I was mobbed by scores of beggar kids some years earlier in Delhi, I waited until we had climbed back into rickshaws before slipping this girl a sizable banknote.
 She stuffed it in her torn dress and proceeded to run alongside my rickshaw, which quickly picked up speed as we maneuvered into heavy traffic.
 I tried to shoo her away because she was now clinging to the back of the rickshaw, and her thin legs were running faster than they could have run on their own power.
 I was terrified she’d be run over when she finally had to let go.
 Just when I was trying to get my driver to pull over, her strength seemed to give out and she somehow stumbled back to the sidewalk unharmed.
 Her eyes were still on mine as she was swallowed up by the crowd.”

 In his downtime, at home and abroad (particularly in the company of Yankee ex-pats during festive occasions), there was always music, which provided much solace.
 He had been a guitarist since his school days in Korea with The Silvertones.
 Green became a multi-instrumentalist and could also play the fiddle, which came in handy when playing traditional country music or the folk music of the Appalachians, a mountain range in the east and northeast US.
-The field of ethnomusicology was open to him via a post-doctoral opportunity at UCLA, but apart from teaching, there were few opportunities for making a living from it (his son Tim, became a professional musician).
+The field of ethnomusicology was open to him via a post-doctoral opportunity at UCLA, but apart from teaching, there were few opportunities for making a living from it.

 this job was more dangerous than they were letting on.”; and “One thing I have noticed about African nations that follow the socialist path: They always lock the bathrooms in government buildings and make you ask for the keys, which are always hidden away…Perhaps it’s a control thing.
 Citizens with sphincters stretched tight as a bowstring are less likely to get uppity, democratic, antiauthoritarian ideas.”